DataSQRL/sqrl/README.md

 ```
 - Run `[SQRL-PATH]/sqrl-run/datasqrl.sh run myscript.sqrl -g`

 This compiles the script into a data pipeline and executes the data pipeline against Apache Flink, Postgres, and a Vertx API server.
-You can inspect the resulting GraphQL API by navigating your browser to []().
+You can inspect the resulting GraphQL API by navigating your browser to [http://localhost:8888/graphiql/](http://localhost:8888/graphiql/) and run GraphQL queries against the API.
+Hit `CTRL-C` to terminate the data pipeline when you are done.

 For a full example of SQRL scripts for our Nutshop, check out the [annotated SQRL example](sqrl-examples/nutshop/customer360/nutshopv1-small.sqrl) or the [extended SQRL example](sqrl-examples/nutshop/customer360/nutshopv2-small.sqrl)